AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 - Step 3: The created `HydrationEntry` instance is added into the `ArrayList<Entry>` attribute of the `HydrationList`.

+### Calculating hydration requirements for each user

+#### Design Considerations

+**General Health Guidelines:** The recommended daily intake of water for an average adult is around 8 glasses or approximately 2000 milliliters.
+This guideline is commonly recommended by health authorities and organizations such as HealthHub.

+**Ease of Implementation:** Setting a standard hydration requirement simplifies the tracking process for users.
+It provides a clear goal to strive for, making it easier for individuals to monitor and maintain their hydration levels consistently.
 ### Hydration list feature

 The `hydration list` feature lists out the record of all the Hydration data that the user has keyed in.
 The Hydration data are all stored into a `ArrayList<Entry> hydrationArrayList` attribute of the `HydrationList` Class.
 Hydration data are printed when the `printHydrationList()` function is called.